-Class Readings: The Crucible by Arthur Miller; Never Let Me Go by Kazuo Ishiguro; Macbeth by
+Class Readings: The Crucible by Arthur Miller; Never Let Me Go by Kazuo Ishiguro;

-William Shakespeare; and, Annie John by Jamaica Kincaid
+Macbeth by William Shakespeare; and, Annie John by Jamaica Kincaid

-Summer Reading: Frankenstein by Mary Shelley and Wide Sargasso Sea by Jean Rhys
+Summer Reading: Frankenstein by Mary Shelley

 British Literature Honors

 British Literature Honors, a yearlong survey course, examines the development of British literature from Anglo-Saxon to modern times.
 Students delve into critical studies of the major historical, social, and literary developments of the periods surveyed as they read, discuss, analyze, and respond to the major classics of English literature including epic, drama, poetry, short story, essay, various prose modes, and the novel.
 Studies feature the major writers of the traditional canon of British literature - their representative works, biographical information, and contributions to the development of British literature.
 Using a process approach to composition, students analyze and respond to literary works.
 This honors level course requires independent work and consistent effort to complete the readings and related assignments carefully, thoughtfully, and thoroughly.
 Independent readings and literary responses are assigned and graded quarterly.
 Enrollment is vetted.